-These days, new cafes/coffee shops sprout out every other week and you can’t go more than four strides down a street in Manchester city centre or turn a corner in the leafy suburbs without finding a new terrace to have your flat white on.
+These days, new coffee shops sprout out every other week and you can’t go more than four strides down a street in Manchester city centre or turn a corner in the leafy suburbs without finding a new terrace to have your flat white on.

-Independent coffee shops have become the hub of creativity, networking and an industry all of their own.
+Independent coffee shops have become the hub of creativity, co-working and an industry all of their own.
 We’ve gone through some rigorous caffeine-fuelled testing to bring you the best the city region has to offer.

 Shoppers will retreat for a brew in between purchases.
 Coffee bars have even become a place for teenagers to hang out in.